6.5x284 Norma

 Just where did the 6.5x284 come from and why is it significant?
 The 6.5x284 has been a long time wildcat cartridge.
 Its widely known that the 6.5mm bullets have exceptional ballistic coefficients and sectional densities, especially for their grain weights.
-The 142gr Sierra match king is most notable here, with a ballistic coefficient that is higher then the 200gr .30 cal Match King, and approaching the BC of the 220gr .30 Match King.
-So, with the popularity of the 6.5x284 Norma growing over the past 20 years, Norma decided to standardize the caliber and it is now CIP registered.
-The cartridge is derived from the .284 Winchester necked down to the 6.5mm bullet.
-This also leads to a large shouldered round that has become so popular with accuracy folks for universal and consistent burn rates.
-Its also short enough to be chambered in a short action.
-The recoil is as about even with a .30-06, a bit more then the .308, but nothing like the .300 WM or 7mm Rem. with ballistics that are just as good as the federal .300 Gold Medal Match 190gr load.
-So, its somewhat obvious as where the popularity comes from.
-It also helps that Black Hills is loading a match load for it, and norma is producing brass and loads.
+The 142gr Sierra match king is one of the notables here, with a ballistic coefficient that is higher then the 200gr .30 cal Match King, and approaching the BC of the 220gr .30 Match King.
+If you look at some of the other bullet manufacturers like Lapua (139gr Scenar) and Berger (140 VLD) these BC's even get higher, well into the 6's.
+So, with the popularity of the 6.5x284 wildcat growing over the past 20 years, Norma decided to standardize the caliber and it is now CIP registered.
+The cartridge is derived from the .284 Winchester necked down to the 6.5mm (.264 cal) bullet.
+This also leads to a wide case cartridge that has become so popular with accuracy folks for universal and consistent burn rates.
+It is also short enough to be chambered in some short actions.
+The recoil is about even with a heavy .308, depending on the load, but nothing like the .300 WM or 7mm Rem. and it has ballistics that are better than the A191 .300 Win Mag Match 190gr load.
+So, it is somewhat obvious as where the popularity comes from.

 The down side is that it is a rebated rim cartridge, which "can" provide some feed and function problems, but most good quality bolt actions don't have a problem.
-The other problem is the limited availability of brass (that doesn't need to be resized) and loaded ammo.
-But that appears to be changing with Norma and Blackhills loading factory ammo now.
+The other problem is the limited availability of brass (that doesn't need to be re necked from something else) and loaded ammo.
+We thought this was changing when the 6.5x284 was on its popularity high, but there is still just a very few ammo makers loading factory ammo for it.
 Rifles, of course, are also limited and generally only available from custom rifle builders.
-What does this caliber offer over the 6.5x55 Swede?
-Well, not really a whole bunch.
-It can get velocities a little faster, and it fits in a short action, but thats about it.
-It is a more modern cartridge, so can be loaded to higher pressures because there are no "old" rifles to worry about chambered for it.
-The Swede is another historically accurate round, and a great performer.
+What does this caliber offer over the other 6.5's that have recently become so popular?
+Well, it is probably the hottest of the bunch.
+It can get velocities a decent amount faster, but the downside is that when loaded hot, the barrel life is effected with some rifles and ammo combos getting less than 2000 rounds of life from a chamber.
+But if you are looking for a long range cartridge with moderate recoil in a small package, this cartridge is a fine choice.

 Recommendation: The 6.5x284 will work great for military and law enforcement applications, though there is limited variety of factory loads and rifles.
 If this resolves itself, it can be an exceptional load.
-Penetration is also a significant concern, as the sectional density of the 6.5 bullets can be very high, and penetrate deep, so what over penetration if your agency selects this cartridge.
+Penetration is also a significant concern, as the sectional density of the 6.5 bullets can be very high, and penetrate deep, so watch over penetration if your agency selects this cartridge, though it provides good armor & barrier penetration.

 Military Applications